srithi22/lifealign-support-pages/README.md

-# samsha.asia
-Support and Privacy documents for CKM Mobile App
+## Support and Privacy documents for LifeAlign App